 There’s a high level of trust involved in an agent-author relationship — on both sides.
 Authors have to trust that their agent is doing their best, and agents have to let authors write.
 Don’t micromanage your agent by telling them how to do their job.
 Sign with an agent you trust and respect from the start.

-Often I’ll consult with my authors on social media best practices, how to engage professionally with their editor, and what to expect from their relationships with their editor, publicist, and other partners in the process.
+I’ll always consult with my authors on social media best practices, how to engage professionally with their editor, marketing goals, and what to expect from their relationships with their editor, publicist, and other partners in the process.
 Bring up any issues and we’ll work through them, but the minutia of the job is best left to the expert: the agent—that’s why you hired us.

 4. That they will love everything you write